-Dr. Stranix sees transgender plastic surgery patients from throughout Virginia and as far as Tennessee, West Virginia, and North Carolina who travel to UVA Plastic Surgery for its track record of exceptional results.
+Dr. Stranix and Dr. Black see transgender plastic surgery patients from throughout Virginia and as far as Tennessee, West Virginia, and North Carolina who travel to UVA Plastic Surgery for its track record of exceptional results.
 The experience is a deeply personal one, and our practice is thrilled to expand our services to provide even more opportunities for empowerment through plastic surgery.

 To meet with Dr. Stranix or Dr. Black to discuss your options for transgender surgery in Charlottesville, request a consultation using the online form or call (434) 924-1234 to schedule an appointment.